 All Rise for the Honorable Perry T. Cook by Leslie Connor

 Eleven-year-old Perry has grown up living with his mother inside the Blue River Co-Ed Correctional Facility when he is suddenly forced to leave and become acclimated to the outside world. [chapter book, ages 8-11]

 One for the Murphys by Lynda Mullaly Hunt

-The moving story of twelve-year-old tough girl Carley Connors, who is placed with a new foster family when her goes to jail and her mother is in the hospital.
-But this family is different from what she’s come to expect, and will lead her to the biggest decision of her life. [chapter book, ages 9-12]
+The moving story of twelve-year-old tough girl Carley Connors, who is placed with a new foster family when she goes to jail and her mother is in the hospital.
+But this family is different from what she’s come to expect and will lead her to the biggest decision of her life. [chapter book, ages 9-12]

 Nowhere Girl by A. J. Paquette